xinitalie/xinitalie.github.io/README.md

 ### After changing EVERYTHING
 1. open Terminal app
 2. type in: cd xinitalie.github.io
 3. type in: after_edits.sh
+4. wehn you see " Branch 'master' set up to track remote branch 'master' from 'origin'. ", you can quit Terminal.